PascalCorpsman/sandtris/README.md

 !
 This is a work in progress !

 ATM the sand emulation engine is running, the game itself is not yet playable.

+License

+See the license.md file located at https://github.com/PascalCorpsman/Software_Licenses/blob/main/license.md for details about the license.